- Restaurants

 Tips for Dining With a View on a Budget in Singapore

-Getting the full scenic dining experience without overspending is entirely achievable if you’re a little strategic:
+Getting the full scenic dining experience without overspending is genuinely doable.
+A few things that help:

 - Go for lunch instead of dinner.
-Most scenic restaurants in Singapore, including Akasa, offer set lunch menus that are significantly more affordable than dinner.
-The view is just as beautiful, and the restaurant is often quieter too.
+Most scenic restaurants in Singapore, Akasa included, offer set lunch menus that are considerably more affordable than dinner.
+View’s just as good.
+Often quieter too.

 - Visit on weekdays.
 Weekend demand pushes prices up at popular spots.
-A Tuesday or Wednesday dinner at a scenic restaurant often means better deals, shorter waits, and a more relaxed atmosphere.
+A Tuesday or Wednesday dinner at a scenic restaurant usually means better deals, shorter waits, and a more relaxed meal overall.

 - Share dishes.
-Most North Indian restaurants, including Akasa, serve dishes designed for sharing.
-Ordering a few curries, some naan, and a biryani between two people is often more economical and more delicious than ordering individually.
+North Indian restaurants like Akasa serve food designed for sharing.
+A few curries, some naan, and a biryani between two people often costs less and tastes better than ordering separately.

 - Book early for sunset timing.
-If you want to catch the best light for your view, time your reservation for about 45 minutes before sunset.
-The golden hour makes any view more dramatic.
+If you want the view at its best, time your reservation about 45 minutes before sunset.
+The golden hour makes any cityscape or waterfront more dramatic than it has any right to be.

 - Take advantage of set menus and promotions.
-Akasa’s set lunch, for example, gives you a proper multi-course Indian meal in a scenic CBD setting at a price that’s hard to match elsewhere.
+Akasa’s set lunch gives you a proper multi-course Indian meal in a scenic CBD setting at a price that’s hard to match anywhere near that location.
 Always check a restaurant’s promotions page before you go.

 - Go al fresco when the weather allows.
-At Akasa, the outdoor seating gives you the best view of the Tanjong Pagar cityscape.
-Arriving slightly early means you’re more likely to get a table outside.
+At Akasa, the outdoor seating is where you get the best view of the Tanjong Pagar cityscape.
+Arriving slightly early is how you get that table.

 Why Akasa Is Our Top Pick for Affordable Dining With a View Singapore

-Most restaurants on this list offer either a great view OR great food at a good price.
-Very few do both consistently, and even fewer do it with the level of service and atmosphere that makes the experience feel genuinely special.
+Most restaurants on this list offer either a great view or great food at a good price.
+Finding both together, consistently, with service and atmosphere that makes the whole thing feel genuinely special — that’s rarer than it should be.

 Akasa does all three.
-Here’s what sets it apart from every other affordable restaurant with a view in Singapore we’ve assessed:
+Here’s what actually sets it apart from every other affordable restaurant with a view in Singapore we looked at:

-The food is exceptional by any standard.
-The Royal Butter Chicken, Dal Makhani, Chicken Seekh Kebab, and Paneer Tikka are dishes you’d happily pay significantly more for at other restaurants.
-At Akasa, they come as part of a meal experience that doesn’t feel budget-conscious — it just feels good.
+The food is exceptional by any measure.
+The Royal Butter Chicken, Dal Makhani, Chicken Seekh Kebab, Paneer Tikka — dishes you’d happily pay significantly more for at other restaurants.
+At Akasa, they come as part of a meal that doesn’t feel budget-conscious at all.
+It just feels good.

 The setting is genuinely scenic.
-The outdoor seating at Akasa overlooks the Tanjong Pagar cityscape, one of Singapore’s most architecturally interesting and rapidly evolving neighbourhoods.
-It’s not a rooftop view from 60 floors up, but it’s warm, immersive, and distinctly Singaporean.
+Outdoor seating overlooking the Tanjong Pagar cityscape — one of Singapore’s most architecturally interesting and rapidly evolving neighbourhoods.
+Not a 60-floor rooftop.
+But warm, immersive, distinctly Singaporean in a way that works.

 The service matches the food.
-Reviews consistently highlight how attentive the team is, how well they handle dietary preferences, and how the overall experience feels considered rather than rushed.
+Reviews consistently mention how attentive the team is, how well they handle dietary preferences, and how considered the whole experience feels rather than rushed or transactional.

 The location is unbeatable for CBD diners.
-At 79 Robinson Road, Capitasky, Akasa is within easy reach of Tanjong Pagar and Downtown MRT stations, making it the natural first choice for anyone looking for the lunch restaurant or dinner with a view in Singapore’s central business district.
+79 Robinson Road, Capitasky.
+Easy reach of Tanjong Pagar and Downtown MRT.
+The natural first choice for anyone looking for a lunch restaurant or dinner with a view in Singapore’s central business district.

 The View Is Worth It: And So Is the Price

-Finding affordable restaurants with a view of Singapore doesn’t require a compromise on quality, ambience, or experience.
-As this guide shows, some of the most scenic dining spots in the city are also among the most reasonably priced — you just need to know which ones to choose.
+Finding affordable restaurants with a view of Singapore doesn’t mean settling.
+As this list shows, some of the most scenic dining spots in the city are also among the most reasonably priced — they’re just not always the ones that get shouted about.

-Whether you’re drawn to the hilltop serenity of Arbora, the waterfront calm of Prive at Keppel Bay, the garden magic of The Halia, or the sophisticated cityscape views at Akasa in Tanjong Pagar, there’s a scenic table in Singapore with your name on it — and it doesn’t need to cost a fortune to be unforgettable.
+Hilltop serenity at Arbora.
+Waterfront calm at Prive at Keppel Bay.
+Garden magic at The Halia.
+Sophisticated cityscape views at Akasa in Tanjong Pagar.
+There’s a scenic table in Singapore for whatever kind of evening you’re planning — and it doesn’t need to cost a fortune to leave an impression.

 Frequently Asked Questions

-Akasa in Tanjong Pagar, Arbora at Mount Faber, The Halia at Botanic Gardens, and Prive at Keppel Bay are among the top picks.
+Akasa in Tanjong Pagar, Arbora at Mount Faber, The Halia at Botanic Gardens, and Prive at Keppel Bay are the strongest picks.
 Each offers scenic surroundings with meals that fit a reasonable budget.
-Akasa stands out for combining authentic North Indian cuisine, elegant interiors, and city views in the CBD.
+Akasa stands out specifically for combining authentic North Indian cuisine, elegant interiors, and city views right in the CBD.

 Yes.
-Affordable restaurants with a view Singapore offers include spots like Arbora (hilltop views from SGD $12), Brotzeit at VivoCity (harbour views), and Akasa (Tanjong Pagar city views).
-Visiting during lunch or on weekdays makes these even more budget-friendly.
+Affordable restaurants with a view Singapore offers include Arbora (hilltop views from SGD $12), Brotzeit at VivoCity (harbour views), and Akasa (Tanjong Pagar city views).
+Visiting at lunch or on weekdays makes all of these more budget-friendly still.

-Prive at Keppel Bay and Brotzeit at VivoCity both offer waterfront views at accessible price points.
-The Coastal Settlement provides a relaxed seaside vibe further east.
-All three offer good food and pleasant scenery without premium waterfront pricing.
+Prive at Keppel Bay and Brotzeit at VivoCity both offer waterfront views at accessible prices.
+The Coastal Settlement gives you a relaxed seaside atmosphere further east.
+All three: good food, pleasant scenery, no premium waterfront pricing.

 Yes.
-While iconic rooftop spots like LAVO (Marina Bay Sands) or 1-Altitude are expensive, options like Arbora at Mount Faber offer elevated hilltop views at genuinely budget-friendly prices.
-Many CBD restaurants, including Akasa, offer al fresco city views that rival rooftop settings without the premium ticket.
+Iconic spots like LAVO or 1-Altitude cost accordingly.
+But Arbora at Mount Faber delivers elevated hilltop views at genuinely budget-friendly prices.
+Akasa offers al fresco city views that rival rooftop settings without the premium ticket.

-Tanjong Pagar and the CBD area offer the most concentrated selection of quality restaurants with city views at reasonable prices.
-The Southern Ridges area (Mount Faber) and Keppel Bay are also strong for budget-friendly scenic dining.
+Tanjong Pagar and the CBD offer the most concentrated selection of quality restaurants with city views at reasonable prices.
+The Southern Ridges area around Mount Faber and Keppel Bay is also strong for budget-friendly scenic dining.

-Yes, especially at Akasa (set lunch and dinner options), Prive at Keppel Bay, and The Halia during off-peak hours.
-Sharing dishes at Indian restaurants like Akasa also makes the meal more economical while actually adding to the experience.
+Yes — particularly at Akasa (set lunch and dinner options), Prive at Keppel Bay, and The Halia during off-peak hours.
+Sharing dishes at Indian restaurants like Akasa also makes the meal more economical while genuinely adding to it.

 In most cases, yes.
-Akasa’s weekday set lunch menu, for example, offers significantly better value than the à la carte dinner menu, while the food quality and ambience remain identical.
+Akasa’s weekday set lunch menu offers significantly better value than the à la carte dinner, while food quality and ambience stay identical.
 The same applies to most restaurants on this list.

 Several are.
-Akasa in particular has an extensive vegetarian menu.
-Paneer Tikka, Dal Makhani, Jackfruit Dum Biryani, and various vegetable curries are all excellent.
+Akasa has an extensive vegetarian menu — Paneer Tikka, Dal Makhani, Jackfruit Dum Biryani, various vegetable curries, all excellent.
 The Halia and Myra also cater well to vegetarian diners.

-For popular spots, especially Akasa on weekends and Friday evenings, booking ahead is strongly recommended.
-Weekday visits generally have more availability, but a reservation always guarantees you get the best table (including outdoor seating at Akasa).
+For popular spots, especially Akasa on weekends and Friday evenings, yes — book ahead.
+Weekday visits generally have more flexibility, but a reservation is always how you guarantee the best table.
+Outdoor seating at Akasa especially goes fast.